waldyrious/wide-viridis/README.md

 # wide-viridis

-A colormap inspired by [matplotlib's viridis](https://matplotlib.org/users/colormaps.html), but with a wider luminance range (i.e. starting at near black, like Magma and Inferno).
+A colormap inspired by [matplotlib's viridis](https://matplotlib.org/users/colormaps.html), but with a wider luminance range (i.e. starting at near black).

 |                  | Full color                             | Grayscale                              |
 | ---------------- | -------------------------------------- | -------------------------------------- |